jchoi25/social-network-analysis/TeamDocs/log.md

 - Created a small sample text file to informally test the parsing algorithm and DFS.

 ## Week 4
--Midpoint check-in
+- Midpoint check-in
+- Added test cases for parse and DFS
--Started to build betweenness-centrality
+- Started to build betweenness-centrality